endymion1818/deliciousreverie/content/post/wordpress-bootstrap-starter-theme.md

 date = "2015-06-26T15:21:21+01:00"
 draft = false
-title = "I Built A Wordpress Bootstrap starter theme" categories = [
+title = "I Built A Wordpress Bootstrap starter theme" description = "I've been using the esteemed Rachel Baker's BootstrapWP theme for a while, but recently I decided to build my own Wordpress / Bootstrap starter theme.
+Here's why I took this step and what I plan to do with it in the future." categories = [
   "development"
 ]